Greco-Buddhism: Reception

-Johanna Hanink has attributed the concept of Greco-Buddhism to a European scholarly inability to accept that natives could have developed "the pleasing proportions and elegant poses of sculptures from ancient Gandhara", citing Michael Falser and arguing that the entire notion of "Buddhist art with a Greek 'essence'" is a colonial imposition that originated during British rule in India.
+The term "Greco-Buddhist art" has also been criticised among art historians.
+According to Peter Stewart, it is "deeply deceptive in several ways and should be avoided".
+Johanna Hanink has attributed the concept of "Greco-Buddhist art" to a European scholarly inability to accept that natives could have developed "the pleasing proportions and elegant poses of sculptures from ancient Gandhara", citing Michael Falser and arguing that the entire notion of "Buddhist art with a Greek 'essence'" is a colonial imposition that originated during British rule in India.